 Deputy Editor-in-Chif: Olga Bolshakova, PhD (Hist.
-Sci.), Leading Researcher of the Department of History, INION RAN (Moscow, Russia)
+Sci.), Leading Researcher of the Department of Economics, INION RAN (Moscow, Russia)

-Executive secretary: Natalya Korovnikova, PhD (Pol.
-Sci.), Senior Researcher of the Department of Economics, INION RAN (Moscow, Russia)
+Executive secretary: Inna Chuvychkina, PhD, Researcher of the Department of Economics, INION RAN (Moscow, Russia)

 Vladimir Gerasimov, PhD (Philol.
 Sci.), Head of the Department of Scientific Cooperation, INION RAN (Moscow, Russia)

 Elena Grebenshchikova, DrS (Philos.
 Sci.), Head of the Center for Scientific and Information Research on Science, Education and Technology, INION RAN (Moscow, Russia)

 Alexander Dolgov, PhD (Sociol.
 Sci.), Senior Researcher of the Department of Sociology and Social Psychology, INION RAN (Moscow, Russia)

 Elena Meleshkina, DrS.
 (Pol.
 Sci.), Head of Political Science Department, INION RAN (Moscow, Russia)